Skip to content

 2. Design-heavy or founder-vision-led product.

 Offshore engagements rarely include design at the same vendor; even when they do, the design-engineering coordination usually fails because of time-zone and language friction.
-European studios pair designers and engineers from day one in the same time zone — that pairing is often the difference between a product that converts and one that doesn't.
+A senior studio pairs designers and engineers from day one inside an overlap window you choose — that pairing is often the difference between a product that converts and one that doesn't.

-The tradeoff vs Western European boutique studios is the same tradeoff vs offshore, scaled down: fewer senior people on your project, less designer-engineer integration, more management overhead.
+The tradeoff against a senior studio is the same tradeoff against offshore, scaled down: fewer senior people committed to your project, less designer-engineer integration, more direction overhead landing on you.

-We have no commercial preference here — Eastern European vendors are often the right call for clients we'd otherwise refer out.
+We have no commercial preference here — a mid-cost nearshore vendor is often the right call for clients we'd otherwise refer out.

 What rot8 does — and doesn't.